cpraveen/cfdlab/petsc/euler2d/README.md

 ## TS version (ts.c, finite volume WENO)

-This makes use of time stepping schemes in Petsc.
+This is similar to `ssprk.c` but makes use of time stepping schemes in Petsc.
 To solve du/dt = R(t,u) you must implement R inside the function RHSFunction.
 Specify either dt or cfl.
 If both are given, then cfl will be used to compute time step.
 First compile the code

 ```shell
 make ts